Stochastic Finite Volume Approximation with Clustering in the Parameter Space for the Forward Uncertainty Quantification of Differential Equations with Random Parameters: Conclusions

 \section{Conclusions}

-In the current study, we propose a new SFV-cluster scheme in the SFV framework by clustering samples in the parameter space.
+In the current study, we propose a new SFV-cluster scheme for forward UQ where samples in the parameter space are clustered to form cells with implicit boundaries.
 Since there is no flux between cells in the parameter space assuming first-order SFV, the cells are decoupled entirely.
-Therefore, we can build unstructured mesh with implicit boundaries in the parameter space by clustering MC samples where the clusters are treated as cells.
-Assisted by the new SFV-cluster scheme, we only need to conduct forward simulation on the clusters, thus reducing the number of simulation runs for estimating the mean and variance.
-Error analysis for the new scheme has been presented, and the new scheme has been validated on elliptic, parabolic and hyperbolic PDEs with random parameters.
-The new SFV scheme can be used on MC samples to evaluate the mean and variance efficiently, especially when the number of forward simulations is limited.
-For extension to parameter spaces of higher dimensions, linear or nonlinear manifold learning could be used for dimension reduction such that clustering can be conducted accurately.
+Therefore, unstructured mesh with implicit boundaries can be built in the parameter space by clustering samples.
+Employing the new SFV scheme, we only need to conduct forward simulation on the clusters, thus reducing the number of simulation runs for estimating the mean and variance compared to QMC.
+The new scheme has been validated on ODE and hyperbolic PDE problems with random parameters.
+Although K-means can be used to for clustering in parameter spaces with dimension higher than 3, and there is no explicit limit on the number of dimensions, caution is needed for applying K-means to much higher dimensions, as Euclidean distance gradually becomes ineffective as the number of dimensions grows higher.
+In such cases, more effective clustering or dimensional reduction methods could be employed.